Atlantic Center for the Arts

 Gateway Center for the Arts

-Gateway Center for the Arts will present pottery classes for adults from noon to 2 p.m. each Wednesday at 880 N. U.S. 17/92, DeBary.
+Pottery classes for adults will meet from noon to 2 p.m. each Wednesday at Gateway Center for the Arts at 880 N. U.S. 17/92, DeBary.

 Classes are for beginner and intermediate students.
 Each session is $50.
 Masks are required and class sizes are limited.